zYeoman/myStars/README.md

 ## Go

+* [v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
+* [lexvec](https://github.com/alexandres/lexvec) - This is an implementation of the LexVec word embedding model (similar to word2vec and GloVe) that achieves state of the art results in multiple NLP tasks
 * [hub](https://github.com/github/hub) - hub helps you win at git.
 * [iris](https://github.com/kataras/iris) - The fastest web framework for Go in (THIS) Earth.
 * [pdf](https://github.com/rsc/pdf) - PDF reader